Get your deposit back, plus the penalty if they blew the deadline

 Often, yes.
 A well-drafted letter citing the specific statute and penalty multiplier signals to the landlord that you know your rights and are prepared to sue.
 Many landlords pay within the stated deadline rather than risk 2x or 3x damages plus court costs.
 For the ones who don't, the Recovery Kit preps you for small claims.

-No. Every field you fill in stays on your device — the tool runs entirely in your browser.
+No. Every field you fill in stays on your device.
+The tool runs entirely in your browser.
 We never send your name, address, landlord details, or deposit amount to any server.
 Close the tab and it's gone.

 Other Claim Maximizer Tools